-- For the backward translation, additional information on the relative distribution of broad- and needleleaf forest taken from 200 the McGrath dataset is employed (Sect.
+For the backward extension of historical forest type distribution, additional information on the relative distribution of broad- and needleleaf forest taken from the McGrath dataset is employed (Sect.
 2.2.2).
-To avoid the altering of the basemap derived from ESA-CCI LC the relative fractions of three tree types (Temperate broadleaf evergreen, Temperate deciduous trees, Evergreen coniferous trees) are not directly imposed onto the PFT maps.
+To avoid the altering of the basemap derived from

+225 ESA-CCI LC the relative fractions of three tree types (Temperate broadleaf evergreen, Temperate deciduous trees, Evergreen coniferous trees) are not directly imposed onto the PFT maps.
 Instead, only the trend in the relative fraction is used.
 For every timestep the difference in the relative fractions of the three PFTs are computed.
-These relative fraction changes are then converted into fraction changes of the individual PFTs by multiplying the relative fraction changes with the sum of the three PFTs. - 205
+These relative fraction changes are then converted into fraction changes of the individual PFTs by multiplying the relative fraction changes with the sum of the three PFTs.

-2.3.2 Adding tree cover for future scenarios
+230 2.3.2 Adding tree cover for future scenarios

-For the three scenarios SSP1/RCP1.9, SSP1/RCP2.6, and SSP5/RCP3.4OS, respectively, an additional transition is computed because the afforestation signal is not correctly captured in the LUH2 land-use transitions.
-After the computation of transitions provided by LUH2 projections, the forest PFTs are increased by employing the added tree cover data (Sect.
+For the three scenarios SSP1/RCP1.9, SSP1/RCP2.6, and SSP5/RCP4.5, respectively, an additional transition is computed because the afforestation signal is not correctly captured in the LUH2 land-use transitions (Hurtt et al., 2020).
+After the computation of transitions provided by LUH2 projections, the tree PFTs are increased by employing the added tree cover data (Sect.
 2.2.3).
-Here, the 210 same rules as for the transitions from forested vegetation to non-forested vegetation in the backward translation are applied (FOR2NFV in table 5) increasing forest PFTs and reducing non-forested PFTs, starting with shrub PFTs and if their fraction is reduced to zero, grass PFTs.
+Here, the same rules as for the transitions from forested vegetation to non-forested vegetation in the backward translation are applied (FOR2NFV in table 6) increasing tree PFTs and reducing non-forested PFTs, starting with shrub PFTs and if their fraction is reduced to zero, grass PFTs.